cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   A browser bug may cause the web app and the homescreen app to stop registering touches for a few seconds.
 Usually this is extremely rare, but there are a few conditions that can increase the likelihood.
 This issue is not present in the native app.
+-   Audio may be silent for serveral seconds after resuming from the background.
+    On rare ocassions, audio may pick up a large latency that only goes away after a closing and reopening the app.
+This is a Webkit bug.
 -   On old versions of iOS, the file picker may gray out some file types.
 You can work around this by selecting "Don't restrict file picker" in the settings.
 :::